jaerri/Cheese-Keeper-Discord-Bot/README.md

 # Cheese-Keeper-Discord-Bot

-bot has ended its service on 2021-9-19. the repository containing it will also be archived and made public
+bot has reached its end of life on 2021-9-19. the repository containing it will also be archived and made public

 my first js project and also my first attempt to do some code